 Making child maintenance arrangements with your ex-partner after you get divorced helps to support your children financially.
 With multiple options available, learn which way is best for you.

-Child maintenance payments can be arranged with your ex-partner or calculated by the Child Maintenance Service.
-But how do you work out what you need to pay?
+Child maintenance payments can be arranged with your ex-partner or calculated by the Child Maintenance Service if you can't agree.

 Family mediation can be an effective way of solving a divorce dispute.
 By approaching the process with the right attitude and working constructively with your ex-partner, you can keep costs and disruption to your life down to a minimum.